Barret Wallace: Post-Final Fantasy VII

-When choosing a voice actor for the film, Nomura was initially unsure of whether to have Masahiro Kobayashi do the role of Barret or another character, Loz.
-Kobayashi described his performance as treating Barret as "unrefined [...] but also dependable and unique", trying to keep his "upbeat character and good outlook in mind".
-He tried to give him a booming, confident-sounding voice, though at times was instructed to "take it up a notch".

-In the remake, Square wanted to show Barret as a mature person, contrasting him from the younger Cloud when interacting with others.
-In the English dub of the Final Fantasy VII remake, John Eric Bentley did the voice of the character.
-During localization of the game, Bentley did not know the exact media in which he would portray Barret but was sure it had to do with the remake.
-Bentley made research in order to portray Barret properly.
-He was aided by the translators for the Japanese version who gave him the context of the scenes he had to record.
-For him, one of the biggest challenges in his work was "representation" and claimed that Barret was more than a one-dimensional character.
-In regards to the story's mission to destroy the Mako Reactor 5, Square aimed to show Barret as a fitting leader for AVALANCHE as well as to show how his relationship with Cloud is improved across it.
+For Final Fantasy VII Remake, Square wanted to show Barret as a mature person, contrasting him with the younger Cloud when interacting with others.
+While they originally planned to use his Advent Children design, the staff later decided to give every party member a new look.
+The team noted that his design was the one most significantly changed from the original game, but tried to keep aspects of his original design in mind to give him a strong and stalwart appearance.
+Main character modeler Dan Suzuki commented that they went through several drafts on Barret's face before modeling him.
+Barret's shoulders and the back of his neck were also changed halfway through development to help "bring out his dependable, fatherly nature".
+His gun arm also went through significant changes, adding a motor and mapping out the internals to invoke a sense of realism, but also the mental image of Barret being able to disassemble and maintenance the weapon after missions.
+His melee weapons were designed to reflect his "blunt, no-nonsense personality".
+In the English dub of Final Fantasy VII Remake, John Eric Bentley voiced Barret.
+During localization, Bentley did not know the exact media in which he would portray Barret, but figured it had to do with the remake.
+Bentley researched in order to portray Barret properly, and was aided by the translators for the Japanese version, who gave him the context of the scenes he had to record.
+For him, one of the biggest challenges in his work was "representation", and claimed that Barret was more than a one-dimensional character.
+In regards to the story's mission to destroy the Mako Reactor 5, Square aimed to show Barret as a fitting leader for AVALANCHE and show how his relationship with Cloud is improved.